Tag

 Who’s it for: Gamers who want top-tier performance and don’t need power.

-Why we picked the AMD Ryzen 7 7800X3D:
+Why we picked the 7 7800X3D:

 As we saw in the last generation, the reason why is 3D V-Cache.
-The Ryzen 7 7800X3D has the unique advantage of leveraging AMD’s cache tech with a single core complex (CCX), though.
+The Ryzen 7 7800X3D has the unique advantage of leveraging AMD’s cache with a single core complex (CCX), though.
 This, according to AMD, offers faster cache-to-cache transfers and speeds up gaming performance.

 That’s what we saw in our testing.
 Overall, our testing revealed that it’s around 13% faster than Intel’s Core i9-13900K and a massive 20% faster than last-gen’s Ryzen 7 5800X3D.
 By a decent margin, it’s the fastest gaming CPU you can buy right now.